This morning, it rains.

 Within an hour, rain has moved through and the Earth’s sun comes out.

 In Cuenca, the only difference between summer and winter is the amount of rain that falls.
 The weather this year is, as most people remark, nicer than usual.

-Having weather co-operate is wonderful, but weather doesn’t take orders.
+Having weather co-operate is wonderful, but weather doesn’t take orders from us.

-We sail the seas but don’t control the currents.
+We sail the seas but we don’t control the currents.